Disable the Red Zone

-The CPU and the exception handler overwrite the data in red zone.
+The CPU and the exception handler overwrite the data in the red zone.
 But this data is still needed by the interrupted function.
-So the function won't work correctly anymore when we return from the exception handler.
+So the function won’t work correctly anymore when we return from the exception handler.
 This might lead to strange bugs that take weeks to debug.

 To avoid such bugs when we implement exception handling in the future, we disable the red zone right from the beginning.
 This is achieved by adding the